-First, firewalls are a tool that acts like a doorman between the public realm of the internet and the network of the business.
+First, firewalls are a tool that acts as a doorkeeper between the public realm of the internet and the network of the business.
 They are called firewalls because of how strong they work; however, they are also indiscriminate unless there are rules in place.
 These rules help to define the traffic that passes into and out of the network.
-This even defines where this network traffic can originate.
+This even determines where this network traffic can originate.
 For example, firewalls might allow HTTPS signals but might block signals that come from DNS locations.
-Think about this as closing off doors that other services that simply are not necessary.
+Think about this as closing off doors that other services that are not necessary.
 This is a critical tool that is used by numerous businesses.

-In addition, it is possible to use firewalls by configuring them to limit the amount of traffic that might be coming from a single location.
+Besides, it is possible to use firewalls by configuring them to limit the amount of traffic that might be coming from a single location.
 Think of this as telling the doorman that the same person can only go in and come out a certain number of times.
 This is a way to block an issue called overutilization.
 Overutilization, if it is allowed to proceed unchecked, can drain the resources of the network.
-In this sense, that one source might be a bad actor.
-In today’s era network firewalls come in numerous shapes and sizes.
-They are still an important part of any security package.
+In this sense, one source might be a bad actor.
+In today’s era, network firewalls come in numerous shapes and sizes.
+They are still an essential part of any security package.

 Choosing a Firewall for a Business

-When choosing firewalls for a business, there are numerous factors that need to be considered.
+When choosing firewalls for a business, numerous factors need to be considered.
 Thinking about these factors ahead of time can help a company make the right decision for them.
 Some of the most important factors that everyone has to consider include:

 - The scalability of the tool

 - How well the firewall performs against specific threats

 - The amount of visibility the firewall provides